Daylight Savings Changes Produce Negative Health Effects

 Does daylight savings time affect sleep quality?

-While a slight change in the body’s cortisol levels and the delay of peak levels by an hour due to daylight saving time doesn’t seem that critical, it seriously effects our sleep rhythms, and produces an increase in sleep disturbance.
+While a slight change in the body’s cortisol levels and the delay of peak levels by an hour due to daylight saving time doesn’t seem that critical, it seriously affects our sleep rhythms and produces an increase in sleep disturbance.